 Sweden is particularly rich in iron ore, copper, lead, zinc, gold and silver.
 Mining activities in the north of the country continue, where many exploration projects for minerals, metals and rare metals are being carried out.
 Sweden is, however, lacking in sources of fuel.
 There are no crude oil reserves, though a small amount of coal is found in Scania, which also has vast peat deposits.

 An important Swedish chemical product is explosives; other segments of the chemical industry are also well developed.
 Hydroelectric power has encouraged the development of the electro-metallurgical industry (zinc, silver, iron, steel and aluminium).
 Other metals produced include copper, lead and magnesium.
 A typical Swedish activity is the production of sulfur matches.
-The textiles industry is mainly based in Norrköping.
-At Borås, Valberg and Malmö artificial and synthetic fibres are produced.
-Rubber is used for making footwear (at Malmö and Helsingborg) and tyres (at Borås).
-Glassmaking is also important.
-Other industries include tanning, tobacco, sugar and beer.
+Within the textile industry, artificial and synthetic fibres are produced.
+Rubber is used for making footwear and tyres.
+Other industries include tanning, glassmaking, tobacco, sugar and beer.

 |petrol||5 836||1000 t||2014|

 |caustic soda||130.6||1000 t||2016|

 After a three-year period of moderate deficit, the foreign trade balance has returned to profit since 2019.